felipe797/Aedes_microbiome/README.md

 <h1>Microbiome analysis of Aedes aegypti</h1>

-This scripts herein contained were useed for the analysis of whole-genome shotgun short reads of the mosquito Aedes aegypti (Salgado et al)
+This scripts herein contained were useed for the analysis of short reads from whole-genome shotgun of the midgut of the mosquito Aedes aegypti (Salgado et al)

 This repo includes the following analyses: